frankstepanski/js-fullstack-course/05-Git/3-solo-exercises.md

 git reset --hard <commit-hash>
 ```

-This rewinds your project and removes all newer commits.

-This is acceptable for **solo projects only**.
+What this does:
+- Deletes all commits after that point
+- Rewinds your project permanently

+Only acceptable for:
+- Solo projects
+- Practice repositories

+Never do this on shared repos.

-## 5. Practice: Using `.gitignore` (Preventing Common Mistakes)
+## 5. Practice: Using `.gitignore` (Preventing Mistakes)

 ### What is `.gitignore`?

-A `.gitignore` file tells Git **which files it should completely ignore**.
+A `.gitignore` file tells Git:

+> “Never track these files.”

 Ignored files:
-- Never show up in `git status`
+- Never appear in `git status`
-- Cannot be accidentally committed
+- Cannot be committed
-- Are usually machine-specific or temporary
+- Are usually secrets or machine-specific files

-**Big picture:** `.gitignore` helps you avoid problems instead of fixing them later.
+**Big idea:** preventing mistakes is easier than fixing them later.

+---

-### Common Files You Should Ignore
+### Common Files to Ignore

-Examples:

 ```text
 node_modules/